1 in 10 Dogs Will Get Kidney Disease. Here’s What to Do

 Since the kidneys perform numerous functions, various medications are used to address specific disorders.
 ACE (angiotensin-converting-enzyme)–inhibitors are prescribed for hypertension and/or urine protein loss, antacids like famotidine or omeprazole for GI ulcers and overly acidic stomach, maropitant, and metoclopramide for nausea.
 When indicated, phosphate binders reduce nausea, and potassium supplements boost low levels.

 Your vet will also likely suggest a diet change.
-Prescription diets like Royal Canin Renal MP and LP and Iams Renal Plus restrict phosphorus and sodium, reduce protein and add omega-3 fatty acids with B and C vitamins, a combination that has been tested to increase lifespan and overall quality of life.
-Restricting protein too early, however, can lead to muscle wasting.
+Prescription diets, such as Royal Canin Renal MP and LP and Iams Renal Plus, restrict phosphorus and sodium, reduce protein, and add omega-3 fatty acids with B and C vitamins, a combination that has been tested to increase lifespan and overall quality of life.
+Restricting protein too early, but it can lead to muscle atrophy.
 IRIS, the International Renal Interest Society, endorses a kidney-specific diet when a dog’s creatinine level rises to 2.1 to 5 mg/dl (Stage III).To make it more likely that your dog will accept a new diet, make the switch slowly.

 The body does not store water-soluble B-complex and C vitamins, so we need to replace them every day.
 When dogs have CRD, these essential nutrients wash out too easily with the diluted excess urine.
 Prescription foods compensate for these expected losses, and Renal Essentials by Vetriscience, a highly palatable and balanced supplement with vitamins, potassium, fish oil and herbs, can be given twice daily as well.

-Studies show that high daily doses of oral omega-3 fatty acids enhance the function of joints, heart, skin, brain and kidneys.
-In one study, fish oils decreased mortality, improved renal function and diminished protein loss.
+Studies show that high daily doses of oral omega-3 fatty acids enhance the function of the joints, heart, skin, brain, and kidneys.
+In one study, fish oils decreased mortality, improved renal function, and diminished protein loss.
 The recommended dose of marine fish oil, omega-3 EPA and DHA, is 300 mg per 10 pounds of dog weight.
 Do not use cod liver oil, as it may have excessive A and D vitamins.

 In the Manual of Natural Veterinary Medicine, Drs.
 Wynn and Marsden advocate traditional Chinese herbs for kidney failure in dogs, based on clinical experience.
 Studies in rats showed that Liu Wei Di Huang/Rehmannia 6 enhanced renal blood flow.
 Wynn and Marsden have also seen cats thrive for years when started in early-stage CRD on Shen Qi Wan/Rehmannia 8, another important formula.
 Rehmannia 8, with cinnamon and aconite, is warming, and this combination, when consistently used, can lower BUN and creatinine levels, reduce vomiting and thirst, boost appetite and weight, decrease urine volume, and increase urine concentration.
 Consult with a TCVM veterinarian for information on beginning and monitoring your pets on Chinese herbs.